Ezaryf/ai-engineer-assessment/README.md

 2) Cleaning and normalizing text
 3) Summarizing content in English and Malay
 4) Generating vector embeddings for semantic search
-5) Powering an API or chatbot interface for enterprise use

 ## 📘 Question 3: Multilingual Summarisation Workflow (English + Malay)